-For further information on what we are doing now and how much more we have planned see our Stockton Town Centre Prospectus and Stockton Town Centre Urban Design Guide or visit the Rediscover Stockton website.
+For further information on what we are doing now and how much more we have planned see our Stockton Town Centre Prospectus and Stockton Town Centre Urban Design Guide or visit the Stockton Bid website.

 As part of the Northshore scheme, the Council is developing a new hotel on the Northshore Gateway site.
-The £17 million investment is a new venture for the Council and is expected to open in autumn 2018.
+The £17 million investment is a new venture for the Council and is expected to open in early 2019.
 As the first commercial venture of this scale for the Council we thought it would be helpful to explain some more about the development.
 Read the Frequently Asked Questions document for more information.

 Billingham town centre has recently benefitted from a multi-million facelift delivered in partnership by Stockton Council and the town centre owners, St. Modwen Properties PLC.

 These developments are just part of the wider Town Centre developments which have included:

 For general Billingham Town Centre queries contact:

 In April 2009 Thornaby Town Centre was completely revamped to create a modern vibrant town centre.

 The £30m Pavilion Shopping Centre was transformed and now have an extensive range of national and local retailers, restaurants, food shops, banks, leisure centre and hotel.
 The redevelopment also saw the opening of the refurbished Thornaby Central Library and integrated Customer Service Centre.